 a) Duoro River Cruise

 The best way to see the sights of Porto waterside is on a river cruise.
-The so-called “6 bridges cruise” is a true classic: the 1-hour tour takes you from the old town to Freixo, at the mouth of the Douro.
+Being a true classic the “6 bridges cruise” takes you in 1 hours from the old town to Freixo, at the mouth of the Douro.

 The trip on the traditional Rabelo boat starts directly in the old town at Cais da Ribeira and can be easily combined with your sightseeing program.
 With GetYourGuide you can book the tour in advance and save yourself the hassle of queuing on site:

 - 6 Bridges Cruise with Optional Wine Cellar Tour

 - Hop-On Hop-Off Bus, River Cruise, & Port Cellar Tour

 b) City Tours